 Get the word out about physical activity and the Move Your Way campaign through public affairs activities like interviews on local TV broadcasts, coverage in the local paper or an online newsletter, and mentions by radio hosts.

 Social media and other online promotion can be a major element of spreading the word about Move Your Way!
-Take advantage of Move Your Way’s social media messages and graphics to promote your campaign across platforms.
+Take advantage of Move Your Way’s social media messages and graphics to promote physical activity across platforms.
 Some Move Your Way pilot communities have taken social media a step further and held challenges encouraging followers to share photos and videos of how they move — and to include the hashtag #MoveYourWay.

 Host virtual events and other programming